MacKenzie-Childs: Aurora revitalization efforts

+2006 to current day

 In 2006, MacKenzie-Childs, Ltd. sued founders Victoria and Richard MacKenzie-Childs.
 The founders had started a new business using the mark "Victoria and Richard."
 The lawsuit cited trademark violation, as their last name and trademarks referencing it, had allegedly been sold off in the bankruptcy proceedings.
 The founders countersued Rowland for attaching their name to designs they did not create.

 In 2008, Rowland sold the company to Lee Feldman and Howard Cohen, partners at the Twin Lakes Capital equity firm based in Rochester and Manhattan.

 In 2014, Castanea Partners, a private equity firm, invested in Aurora Brands (the owner of MacKenzie-Childs, Ltd.)

 In 2018, MacKenzie-Childs, Ltd. acquired Patience Brewster Inc. The terms of the acquisition were not disclosed.
 Patience Brewster, an upstate New York book illustrator and ornament designer, joined the company's creative team.
 MacKenzie-Child, Ltd. and Brewster pursued the design and development of products for the Patience Brewster by MacKenzie-Childs collection.

 Annual events

 MacKenzie-Childs, Ltd. is well-known for its annual Barn Sale.
 The company headquarters were built on a dairy farm built in the late 1800s and renovated between 2001 and 2003.
+Prior to moving to the renovated Aurora dairy farm, for a time, Victoria and Richard operated their studio and shop in the basement of the Fargo Inn, a popular "watering hole" in the village of Aurora near Wells College.
 The sale began in a single tent in 1996 and grew to thousands of customers at the Aurora-based campus every year.

 In 2017, the Barn Sale drew more than 26,000 shoppers to the company's sixty five acre property in Aurora, making the event one of the premier draws for tourists in Cayuga County.
 Held over four days, the sale offers discounts off retail price.

 After the onset of the COVID-19 pandemic in 2020, the MacKenzie-Childs Barn Sale moved online-only.
 The Barn Sale resumed in-person shopping in July 2023.